Best ADU Builders in San Diego

 How many ADUs does Chula Vista allow for multifamily properties?

-Chula Vista allows up to 2 detached ADUs for multifamily lots with an existing multi-family building.
+Chula Vista allows at least 2 detached ADUs for multifamily lots with an existing multi-family building.
 (Meaning: In order to build 2 ADUs, the property must already have at least a duplex on it, not just a single family dwelling)

-Effective Jan 2025 (SB1211): Multifamily property owners are permitted to build as many ADUs as there are existing units, with a maximum of eight detached ADUs.
-This change is due to California state law and will pre-empt existing local laws that are not brought into conformance.
+Multifamily property owners are permitted to build as many ADUs as there are existing units, with a maximum of eight detached ADUs.

 Additionally, a minimum of one accessory dwelling unit, or up to 25 percent of the existing multifamily units, is permitted within an existing multifamily dwelling, as a result of the conversion of non-habitable space including, but not limited to, storage rooms, boiler rooms, passageways, attics, basements, or garages.